deliott/ConsoGENCMIP6/README.md

 Here is a brief overview of the computing chain used to get the graphs for the GENCMIP6 project :
 Two cron are currently runing to follow the computing time ([Figure 1]) and the runing and pending jobs from CMIP6 teams on IRENE ([Figure 2] )

+###### 1) Computing Time Monitoring
+%A cron is launched by the from the igcmg account on TGCC.
+It executes the ccc_myproject and ccc_mpp commands.
+Their output is stored and sent to ciclad.
 ![Figure 1](UML/cron_consmation_description.png?raw=true)

+###### 1) Runing and Pending Jobs Monitoring
+%Python scripts are executed to plot the different graphs required to manage the CPU and memory usage on the computation centers.
 ![Figure 2](UML/cron_job_description.png?raw=true)

-###### 1) Data acquisition
-A cron is launched by the from the igcmg account on TGCC.
-It executes the ccc_myproject and ccc_mpp commands.
-Their output is stored and sent to ciclad.

-###### 1) Data analysis
-Python scripts are executed to plot the different graphs required to manage the CPU and memory usage on the computation centers.

 ## Usage